scottdillon1/Virtual_SCP_Academy/SAPUI5 & SAP CAI/Part 4 - (Optional) Connect your application to your own service.md

 The workflow is now pointing to **your** Safety Incident Service.

-## Step 6 - Adjust your IFlow
+## Step 6 - Adjust your iFlow

-Last step, you need to adjust your iFlow so that it retrieves the information from your own CAP service.
+The last step is to adjust your iFlow so that it retrieves the information from your own CAP service.

 Go back to the Landing Page